 The Event API limits the size, rate, and characters allowed in custom events.
 Also, like other events available in NRQL, custom events cannot be updated or deleted after they are created.
 If you have problems with your custom event, follow the troubleshooting procedures or create a new custom event.

-Insert API keys are generated for an account.
-They aren't associated with a specific user.
-Anyone in the account with access to the Insert API key can use it.
+You'll need a license key.
+License keys are associated with an account, not a specific user.
+This means that anyone in the account with access to that key can use it.

-You submit multiple event types under a single Insert API key.
+You can submit multiple event types to the same account with the same license key.
 However, to help ensure security, we recommend that you use different keys for different applications or data sources.

 The Event API accepts specific formats for attributes included in the payload.
 Only float or string values are allowed.

 Data submitted to the Event API uses a compressed JSON format in a simple HTTPS POST request.
-The Insert key page in the Insights UI automatically generates a sample curl query for you to use as a template.
 This example uses

 gzip, but you can also use